akhhanna20/java-script/lesson2/lessonContent.md

-# JavaScript Basics
+# JavaScript Language Fundamentals

 ## Overview

-This week focuses on the basics of JavaScript, including syntax, data types, variables, and simple operations.
+This lesson delves deeper into the language fundamentals of JavaScript

 ## Learning Objectives

-- Learn basic JavaScript syntax
-- Understand JavaScript data types
+- Understand and use JavaScript operators
-- Use JavaScript variables
+- Master the use of JavaScript Control Structures

 ## Topics Covered

-- JavaScript syntax
-- JavaScript data types
+- Operators
-- JavaScript variables
+- Control Structures

 ## Status